 - Do you have a child support order and/or are more than 30 days delinquent in complying with a child support order?

 - Have you ever been convicted of any of the following:

 - Drug or narcotic offense

 - Any other criminal offense in any state or federal court (other than minor traffic violations)

-If the teacher candidate answered “yes” to any of the above, he or she must contact the Director of The Cecilia J. Lauby Teacher Education Center, 56 DeGarmo Hall, prior to application for Admission to Professional Studies.
+If the teacher candidate answered “yes” to any of the above, they must contact the Director of The Cecilia J. Lauby Teacher Education Center, 56 DeGarmo Hall, prior to starting Clinical Experiences.